 The bank may also require you to put up personal property as security for a loan.
 This means that if you find yourself unable to make the monthly loan repayments, you risk losing your home.
 The bank has the power to terminate or “call in” a loan if it feels that the borrower is at risk of defaulting on it.
 This could also send your business under.

 For those with insufficient security of their own British high-street banks can also offer an Enterprise Finance Guarantee scheme – replacing the old Small Business Loans Guarantee Scheme-.
-Under this scheme, the government guarantees 75% of the loan, which can be for any amount between £1,000 and £1.2 million.
+Under this scheme, the government guarantees a percentage of the loan, which can be for loans between a lower and upper threshold.

 Be aware of any business loan charges or penalties